-Lesser Scaup are common throughout their range and they are the most abundant diving duck in North America.
-Despite its commonness, the North American Breeding Bird Survey indicates that the population declined by 1.8% per year between 1966 and 2015, resulting in a cumulative decline of 59%.
-Partners in Flight estimates the global breeding population is 3.8 million.
-The species rates an 11 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low concern.
+Lesser Scaup are common throughout their range, but numbers slightly declined between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 3.7 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Several factors may be contributing to the Lesser Scaup's decline, including hunting, climate change, limited resources on migration routes, hydropower dams, contaminants, logging, and oil and gas extraction, but compelling evidence supporting these hypotheses is lacking.
-In an effort to increase Lesser Scaup numbers the North American Waterfowl Management Plan coordinated actions to improve resources along their migratory route.
-The Conservation Reserve Program is also working to protect nesting habitat in the prairie pothole region of central North America.
+In an effort to increase Lesser Scaup numbers, the North American Waterfowl Management Plan coordinated actions to improve resources along their migratory route.
+The Conservation Reserve Program is also working to protect nesting habitat in the Prairie Pothole Region of central North America by partnering with farmers to remove environmentally sensitive land from agriculture.
 The U.S. Fish and Wildlife Service carefully manage duck hunting and limit the number of individuals hunters can take every year based on population size.
-Hunters took on average 318,508 Lesser Scaup every year from 2012–2016.Back to top
+Hunters took on average about 205,000 Lesser Scaup per year in 2019 and 2020.Back to top

 Anteau, Michael J., Jean-Michel DeVink, David N. Koons, Jane E. Austin, Christine M. Custer and Alan D. Afton.
 (2014).
 Lesser Scaup (Aythya affinis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.